Hungary's parliament ratifies Sweden's NATO bid, clearing the final obstacle to membership

 “To be a member of NATO together with another country means we are ready to die for each other,” Orbán said.
 “A deal on defense and military capacities helps to reconstruct the trust between the two countries.”

+After becoming the last NATO holdout with the Turkish vote, Orbán had to show some results for his government’s delays, Dalsjö said.

+“In hiding behind Erdogan’s back, Orban could play, do some pirouettes,” he said.
+“Then when Erdogan shifted, Orban wasn’t really prepared for adjusting his position, and he needed something to show that could legitimize his turnaround.
+And that turned out to be the Gripen deal.”

-Monday's vote on Sweden's NATO accession was just one matter on a busy agenda for lawmakers in the Hungarian parliament.
+Monday's vote was just one matter on a busy agenda for lawmakers in the Hungarian parliament.
 A vote was also held on accepting the resignation of President Katalin Novák, who stepped down earlier this month in a scandal over her decision to pardon to a man convicted of covering up a string of child sexual abuses.

 After accepting Novák's resignation, lawmakers are expected to confirm Tamás Sulyok, the president of Hungary's Constitutional Court, as the country's new president.
 He is set to formally take office on March 5.